Spitfire-Frozone/Phd-Markdowns/VHbb_WSMakerHbbstat_Part4.md

 The final inputs to be produced for 0L has been produced and they are here:
 >     /eos/atlas/atlascerngroupdisk/phys-higgs/HSG5/Run2/FullRunII2019/statArea/inputs/AfterWSMakerSplit/2019Dec29

 Once we understand the fit we can produce the official plots for public consumption.
 Essentially we want to update the 0L standalone plots in here Appendix B of https://cds.cern.ch/record/2317111/files/ATL-COM-PHYS-2018-512.pdf .
-Hence will need to run the WSMaker four times. twice on CB analysis and twice on the VV analysis.
+Hence will need to run the WSMaker ten times. five times on CB analysis and five times over the VV analysis.

 ~~~
 cd /afs/cern.ch/work/d/dspiteri/VHbb/